ibm-cloud-docs/discovery-data/configuring-fields.md

     Follow these guidelines:

+    - If there's nothing special about a section, leave it labeled as `text`, which is applied by default.
+    - A label cannot span multiple pages.
     - Do not label white space.
     - Do not treat **bold**, _italic_, or underlined text differently.
 Label based on the context, not the style.
     - Use consistent labeling on all documents.